jianminchen/Leetcode_Julia/README.md

 I can go over my practice and see what are missing in my practice last week or last month.
 [Here](https://github.com/jianminchen/Leetcode_Julia/blob/master/Leetcode%20discussion/2019AlgorithmPractice.md) is the link of 2019 algorithm problems solved.

+**June 23, 2019**<br>
+I like to classify algorithms by categories, like https://github.com/Cappuccinuo/LeetCode. <br>
+It is important for me to get more oganized.
+One of ideas is to put algorithms together based on types, like backtracking, graph algorithm, or depth first search. <br>